 Undeniably Chemistry, the 2005 short story collection, is Mifsud's most controversial work to date.
 Progress Press its original publishers cancelled publication and withdrew its copies for fear that some stories, specifically those dealing with paedophilia and prostitution, would stir controversy.
 Some newspapers, like L-Orizzont, criticized the book for being "obscene and pornographic", while others simply refused to carry reviews.

 During one of his many trips, actor and playboy Erik Xerri has a one night stand with a waitress from East Berlin and, quite untypical of him, he falls in love with her.
 Jutta Heim (2014) is a story of unrequited love against a political backdrop that takes readers to former East Germany and refers them to seminal historical moments such as the political violence of the 1980s in Malta and the Labour Party's landslide victory of 2013.
 Jutta Heim won the National Award for Prose for 2014.
-It has been translated into Arabic in 2018 and published in Egypt and in Serbian in the same year.
+It has been translated into Arabic in 2018 and published in Egypt, in Serbian and Slovenian in the same year.

 A compilation of short stories from different collections and translated into English, published in 2006.
 Happy Weekend was later translated into Albanian and published in Macedonia by Shkupi Publishing house.

 Immanuel Mifsud's first published work (1991) was a collection of short stories, Stories of Ugly People.
 Mifsud tells the stories of eccentric, deviant, common people who fail to adhere to society's norms.
 In his commentary on the book Carmel Mallia welcomed the author's ability to create a lingering effect on the reader despite the minimalist style he used in his description of the characters.